misterspeedy/FsExcel/README.md

 |> fun wb -> wb.SaveAs "/temp/ComposedStyling.xlsx"

 ```
+## Number Styling and Alignment

-Number styling can be applied, using standard Excel format strings.
+Number styling can be applied using standard Excel format strings.
 You can also apply horizontal alignment.

 ```fsharp
 open FsExcel